burnthewhich/burnthewhich.github.io/which/too-smart.md

 These are not configuration files where you simply "read" the "settings" from then;
 rather, they are full-blown scripts whose content has to be _run_ to compute and set the variables you're interested in, such as `$PATH`.

+Some folk might say …
-"But my `~/.profile` only contains assignments like `PATH=/usr/bin`.
-Well, that's great for you, but it's not true in general.
+> but my `~/.profile` only contains assignments like `PATH=/usr/bin`

-`~/.profile` oftens contains things like:
+… which is great for them, but not true in general, and in practice `~/.profile` oftens contains things like:
 * `PATH=$PATH:$HOME/bin:/usr/local/bin`
 * `if [ -n "$foo" ]; then PATH=$foo/bin:$PATH ; fi`